pfalcon/pycopy/docs/library/ure.rst

    substring group that was matched.  *index* defaults to the entire group, otherwise it will select a group.

-   Note: availability of these methods depends on :term:`MicroPython port`.
+   Note: availability of these methods depends on :term:`Pycopy port`.

+..
-.. method:: match.span([index])
+   method:: match.span([index])

    Returns the 2-tuple ``(match.start(index), match.end(index))``.

-   Note: availability of this method depends on :term:`MicroPython port`.
+   Note: availability of this method depends on :term:`Pycopy port`.